-It consisted of a coil operated contactor C controlled by start and stop push button as shown in the connection diagram shown above.
 The buttons which may be installed in a convenient place away from the starter.
 The start button is held open by a spring.
-On pressing the START push button S1, the contactor C is energized from two line conductors L1 and L2.
+On pressing the START pushbutton S1, the contactor C is energised from two line conductors L1 and L2.

 The three main contacts M and the auxiliary contact A are closed.
-The terminals a and b are short circuited.
+The terminals a and b are short-circuited.
 The motor is then connected to the supply mains.
 The S1 button moves back under the spring action as soon as the pressure is released.
-The coil C remains energized through ab.
+The coil C remains energised through ab.

 When the voltage falls below a certain value or when the supply fails or disrupted during the operation of the motor, the coil C is de-energized.
 Hence, the motor is disconnected from the supplyOverload Protection

-The the motor is overloaded, one or all the overload coils (O.L.C) are energized.
-The normally closed contact D is opened and the contactor coil C is de-energized to disconnect the supply from the motor.
+The motor is overloaded, one or all the overload coils (O.L.C) are energised.
+The normally closed contact D is opened, and the contactor coil C is de-energized to disconnect the supply from the motor.
 Fuses are provided in the circuit for short circuit protection.

-In Direct on line starting the starting current may be as large as 10 times the full load current and the starting torque is equal to full load torque.
+In direct on line starting the starting current may be as large as ten times the full load current, and the starting torque is equal to full load torque.
 Such a large starting current produces an excessive voltage drop in the line which supplies power to the motor.

 Theory of Direct On Line Starting of Induction Motor